The TEC (The Training and Employment Childcare)Programme is made up of 3 strands

 *CE is excluded from eligibility for ASCC as the CE Childcare (CEC) Programme provides subsidised childcare for all CE participants with children from 0 to 13 years of age.

-For a list of Services participating in the ASCC scheme click on the Sligo ASCC List for Sligo
+For a list of Services participating in the ASCC scheme click on the Sligo 2018 ASCC List

 The maximum amounts that services may charge parents per week for ASCC places is:

 - Afterschool with pickup service: €15 per week